 “Why should I care?”

 While it comes across as affrontive, this is a highly realistic and quite a common patient response to clinical trials.
 For most, the question is only thought and never actually vocalized.
-So, how are researchers supposed to provide patients with answers if the question is hardly ever asked?
+So, how are research sites supposed to provide patients with answers if the question is hardly ever asked?
 Our solution: a little less impressive than mind-reading but equally as effective.

 A strong patient engagement strategy is key to not only attracting potential patients but keeping them.
 Recent research by the University of Oregon strongly links high patient engagement with clinical trial recruitment.
 And that’s not all; high levels of engagement throughout a study means a win for all.
 According to an article by HealthAffairs.org, patients who are engaged - that is, have the skills, ability, and willingness to manage their own health and health care - experience better health outcomes at lower costs compared to less engaged patients.
 Ultimately, a strong patient engagement strategy is paramount to the success of any clinical trial.
 That’s why, here at Citruslabs, we’ve narrowed down our expertise into three top tips that are sure to take the guesswork out of determining what your patients really want to know.